mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 	...
 }
 ```
 However, it would not pass compiler.
-In order to pass char array to compare, we need to give char addres to char array pointer.
+In order to pass char array to compare function, we need to give char address to char array pointer.
 This is the 6th example:
 ```
 #include <iostream>
 #include <algorithm>